 1958 Eugene O'Neill is the posthumous toast of Broadway as his A Touch of the Poet opens at the Helen Hayes Theatre.
 The cast, directed by Harold Clurman, includes Kim Stanley and Helen Hayes, playing mother and daughter.
 Brooks Atkinson calls the two ladies "the two finest actresses of their respective generations."
 The play, about a 19th-century Irish family living in New England, runs 284 performances.

 1981 John Raitt and Rosemary Yorba are married.
 The two had been engaged in 1940, but since their families disapproved, they went on to marry others.
 Today they are together at last.

 1996 The Theresa Rebeck adaptation of Eugene Ionesco's Rhinoceros gets an Off-Broadway revival at Theater Four.
-The production begins tonight under the direction of Michael Murray.
-It is the first major revival since the original Broadway production in 1961.
+Directed by Michael Murray, it is the first major revival since the original Broadway production in 1961.

 2001 Richard Rodgers Production Award-winning musical The Spitfire Grill opens Off-Broadway.
 With music and book by James Valcq, the show's cast album is dedicated to the memory of lyricist/co-librettist Fred Alley, who died suddenly just as the show was being prepared for its initial reading.